PhobiaCide/eve-ui/README.md

 <script src="eve-ui.min.js" defer></script>
 ```

+## Demo

+[Click here](https://phobiacide.github.io/eve-ui/) for a demo of this project in its current state.

 If you are using a strict CSP you may want to set `eveui_style=""` to prevent an error about inline styles, if you still want to use the default style you will need to link the CSS manually.

 https://quiescens.github.io/eve-ui/examples.html to see what it looks like by default, view source to see how it works.